authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_certificate_rsa_generate.md

 ```
   -c, --config strings                        configuration files to load (default [configuration.yml])
+      --config.directory string               configuration directory to load configuration files from
-      --config.experimental.filters strings   applies filters in order to the configuration file before the YAML parser, options are 'template', 'expand-env'
+      --config.experimental.filters strings   list of filters to apply to all configuration files between loading them from disk and parsing their content, options are 'template', 'expand-env'
 ```

 ### SEE ALSO